Peter Bergmann case: Investigation

-According to the post mortem report, the body of the man was found on Rosses Point beach with most of his clothes left behind on the shore, with no wallet, money or form of identification.
-Even though the man had been washed up on the beach, Sligo medical examiner Clive Kilgallen found no evidence of "classical salt water drowning", but also no signs of foul play that would give reason to believe the man's death was a homicide.
+According to the post-mortem report, the body of the man was found on Rosses Point beach with most of his clothes left behind on the shore, with no wallet, money or form of identification.
+The labels of every item of clothing found on his body had been removed.
+Even though the man had been washed up on the beach, pathologist Clive Kilgallen found no evidence of "classical salt water drowning", but also no signs of foul play that would give reason to believe the man's death was a homicide.
 The man's teeth were in good condition and showed signs of frequent dental work in his life.
 He had bridging, root canals, crowns and had a full gold tooth on the upper back right side of his mouth and a small silver filling along the gum of a tooth on the left side of the lower jaw.

 Despite his well-groomed and dressed exterior, the man was in very poor health.
 The post mortem showed that he had advanced stages of prostate cancer and bone tumours.
 His heart showed signs of previous ischaemic heart disease.
 Notably for a man who had serious health conditions, the toxicology report stated that he had no medication of any sort in his system.
-The medical examiner noted that, due to the man's health status, he would have been in significant pain and would have required prescription pain medicine or at least over-the-counter pain relievers.
+The pathologist noted that, due to the man's health status, he would have been in significant pain and would have required prescription pain medicine or at least over-the-counter pain relievers.

-After a five-month investigation the body was buried in Sligo.
+Police searched databases for photographic, fingerprint, and DNA matches, but none matched.
+After a five-month investigation, the body was buried in an unmarked grave in Sligo.
 The funeral was attended by four Gardaí.

 Some sources say that during the police investigation following his death, it was discovered that the address he gave at the hotel belonged to a vacant lot.
 However, others have pointed out that a street with the reported spelling of "Ainstettersn" does not exist in Austria or Germany.
 Additionally, Vienna post codes begin with the number 1, rather than 4, and the post code 4472 is unassigned.
 It is unclear how police would have been able to establish that the fake address was tied to a vacant lot, or whether they simply determined that it did not exist.
 What is certain is that the man wanted to remain unknown and he pre-emptively planned his moves so that he could not be identified.

 In 2015, the French newspaper Le Monde reported that they had contacted Austrian police about the case, and that Austrian police commented that the Gardaí had never contacted them.
 Le Monde also reported that there is no Interpol notice for the unidentified man because the body did not fall into either of the two Interpol categories for 'missing person' or 'wanted person'.
 It is the responsibility of the man's country of origin to report him as missing.